Cynthia Bowen, AICP

 Fleming El-Amin, AICP

 Fleming El-Amin is project manager at the Baltimore City Department of Transportation.
 Previously he has served in a number of public sector planning agencies, including as citywide transportation planner in the District Department of Transportation, Washington, D.C, and transportation planner at the City of Raleigh, North Carolina.
 El-Amin served as APA North Carolina Chapter President and on a number of APA committees and task forces.
-He received a Master of City and Regional Planning from Morgan State University, and a Bachelor of Arts in Architecture and Geography at UNC Charlotte.
+He received a Master of City and Regional Planning from Morgan State University, and a Bachelor of Arts in Architecture and Geography at the University of North Carolina, Charlotte.

 Chapter Presidents Council Chair and Board Director